Leading grassroots economic justice in the South

 ABOUT US

-We are an economic justice organization disrupting the cycle of poverty and incarceration.
+We are an economic justice organization disrupting the cycle of poverty and mass incarceration.

 Our vision for economic justice is grounded in three principles: income, power, and community.
 We believe that everyone needs access to income for economic stability, power to transform unjust systems, and community that offers belonging and connection.